 Nurses will be expected to complete the theory (training manual), clinical practice requirements and clinical assessment component of the course.

 - diseases for which routine immunisation is given

 - criteria for giving immunisation

 - educating the person, family and community about the importance of being vaccinated

 - client assessment

-For further information on the certification course, contact the course coordinator on 9388 4861, your Regional Immunisation Coordinator, DIPON (Division of General Practice), Occupational Health and Safety/Infection Control Nurse or visit the Royal College of Nursing website (external site).
+For further information on the certification course, contact the course coordinator on 9388 4861, your Regional Immunisation Coordinator, Medicare Local Immunisation Officer or Occupational Health and Safety/Infection Control Nurse.